Egyptian mythology: Cosmic center

+Foreign nations

 Foreign nations are associated with the hostile deserts in Egyptian ideology.
 Foreign people, likewise, are generally lumped in with the "nine bows", people who threaten pharaonic rule and the stability of maat, although peoples allied with or subject to Egypt may be viewed more positively.
 For these reasons, events in Egyptian mythology rarely take place in foreign lands.
 While some stories pertain to the sky or the Duat, Egypt itself is usually the scene for the actions of the gods.
 Often, even the myths set in Egypt seem to take place on a plane of existence separate from that inhabited by living humans, although in other stories, humans and gods interact.
 In either case, the Egyptian gods are deeply tied to their home land.

 Time

 The Egyptians' vision of time was influenced by their environment.
 Each day the sun rose and set, bringing light to the land and regulating human activity; each year the Nile flooded, renewing the fertility of the soil and allowing the highly productive agriculture that sustained Egyptian civilization.
 These periodic events inspired the Egyptians to see all of time as a series of recurring patterns regulated by maat, renewing the gods and the universe.
 Although the Egyptians recognized that different historical eras differ in their particulars, mythic patterns dominate the Egyptian perception of history.

 Many Egyptian stories about the gods are characterized as having taken place in a primeval time when the gods were manifest on the earth and ruled over it.
 After this time, the Egyptians believed, authority on earth passed to human pharaohs.
 This primeval era seems to predate the start of the sun's journey and the recurring patterns of the present world.
 At the other end of time is the end of the cycles and the dissolution of the world.
 Because these distant periods lend themselves to linear narrative better than the cycles of the present, John Baines sees them as the only periods in which true myths take place.
 Yet, to some extent, the cyclical aspect of time was present in the mythic past as well.
 Egyptians saw even stories that were set in that time as being perpetually true.
 The myths were made real every time the events to which they were related occurred.
 These events were celebrated with rituals, which often evoked myths.
 Ritual allowed time to periodically return to the mythic past and renew life in the universe.